kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 ### User interface elements

-In general, you should avoid writing about user interface elements themselves.
+In general, you should avoid referring to user interface elements by describing them as menus, buttons, tabs, dropdown lists, and so on.
 Instead, documentation should always focus on what the audience needs to do or wants to accomplish—that is, the user interaction—and not the widgets displayed on the screen.

 When referring to interactions in the user interface, you should generally follow the capitalization that is used for the element unless it is rendered as all capital letters.